airpair/authoring-guide/post.md

 ## 1. Community values

 AirPair's mission is to share software knowledge.
-In our verbiage, being an *expert* does not necessarily mean mastering "advanced" knowledge.
-You are qualified to be an AirPair Expert if you have attained enough proficientcy in both *technical knowledge* and *expression* to effectively communicate and teach a beginner or cutting-edge concept.
+In our verbiage, being an *"expert"* does not necessarily involve mastering "cutting-edge" knowledge.
+An *AirPair Expert* is about attaiing enough proficientcy in both *technical knowledge* and *expression* to effectively communicate and teach beginner or advanced concepts.

-Advantages of publishing on AirPair include (1) positioning yourself to get hired to dive deeper on knowledge you present and (2) connecting with other experts in your domain that want to share their passion by helping to refine and evolve your posts.
+Advantages of publishing on AirPair include *(1)* positioning yourself to get hired to consult around knowledge you present and *(2)* connecting with other experts in your domain that want to share similar passions by helping refine and evolve your posts.

 Publishing on AirPair is as much about learning through helping as learning through help.
-When deciding if AirPair is right for your next post, you should be intersted in more than your own post and either (a) be wanting to help others at least a few hours each month over paid AirPairing sessions or (b) already reviewing posts by others.
+When deciding to publish here, you should be intersted in more than your own posts and either *(a)* be wanting to help others at least a few hours each month over live Airpair pair programming sessions or *(b)* already reviewing posts by others.

 ## 2. An evolution in progress